 ASC 740 requires an entity to recognize the financial statement impact of a tax position when it is more likely than not that the position will be sustained upon examination.
-If the tax position meets the more likely than not recognition threshold, the tax effect is recognized at the largest amount of the benefit that has greater than a fifty percent likelihood of being realized upon ultimate settlement.
+If the tax position meets the more likely than not recognizing threshold, the tax effect is recognized at the largest amount of the benefit that has greater than a fifty percent likelihood of being realized upon ultimate settlement.
 ASC 740 also provides guidance for classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 ASC 740 requires that a liability created for unrecognized tax benefits be presented as a separate liability and not combined with deferred tax liabilities or assets.

-At December 31, 2021, and 2020, the Company believes it has appropriately accounted for any unrecognized tax benefits.
+At December 31, 2023, and 2022, the Company believes it has appropriately accounted for any unrecognized tax benefits.
 To the extent the Company prevails in matters for which a liability for an unrecognized tax benefit is established or is required to pay amounts in excess of the liability, the Company's effective tax rate in a given financial statement period may be affected.
-The Company does not have any accrued interest or penalties associated with any unrecognized tax benefits.
+As there are no uncertain tax positions, the Company does not have any accrued interest or penalties associated with any unrecognized tax benefits.
 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction and in various state jurisdictions.
+As of

-As of December 31, 2021, the periods subject to examination by the Company's major jurisdictions (federal and various states) are generally for the years December 31, 2018 through December 31, 2020.
+December 31, 2023, the periods subject to examination by the Company's major jurisdictions (federal and various states) are generally for the years December 31, 2020 through December 31, 2023.